nmadhok/OpenInTerminal/README.md

  3. Drag OpenInTerminal.app to the Applications folder
  4. Open a new Finder Window
  5. Browse to your Applications folder from the sidebar or Press ⌘ + ⇧ + I on your Keyboard
- 6. Find OpenInTerminal.app and drag it into the Finder toolbar
+ 6. Find OpenInTerminal.app and drag it into the Finder toolbar (For OSX Mavericks - Press ⌘ and then perform drag operation)

 ##### Zipped Archive (.zip)
  1. Download [OpenInTerminal.zip](https://github.com/nmadhok/OpenInTerminal/releases/latest)